jbostoen/ZTStudio/README.md

 The graphic files have been documented for about 99%.
 There are only two single mysterious bytes left to decode.

-**Using this code?**

-Please credit MadScientist and myself.
-Pull Requests are welcome, although I'm not actively working on this tool anymore.
-When forking or using code or ideas explained in the documentation: please publish the complete code of your project too.

 **History**